Because the Library is supported by Bozeman City and Gallatin County taxes, residency in Gallatin County is required to get a borrower's card.

 Long Overdue Library Materials

 The Library notifies every patron four times regarding overdue materials.
 Library patrons are notified by e-mail one day prior to the due date.
 If no e-mail address is available, notification will be by mail when materials are three days late.
 If items are not returned, a second e-mail notification is sent five days after the materials are due.
 A mailed notice is sent when materials are 14 days past due.
 A final notice is generated when library materials are four weeks late.
-At this time materials are assumed lost and the patron is charged the replacement cost of the item and a $5.00 processing fee.
+At this time materials are assumed lost and the patron is charged the replacement cost of the item.
 After this final written notice patrons will be notified by phone and given seven days to return the item.

 Bozeman Public Library contracts with Unique Management Services, a collection agency which recovers overdue library materials.
 All accounts will be referred to Unique Management Services when an item is six weeks overdue.
 All accounts that are referred to Unique Management Services will be charged a $10.00 collection agency referral fee.